loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 By default, Loki4j encodes log record batches to JSON before sending them to Loki API.
 If you want to use Protobuf encoding instead, please follow [this](protobuf.md) guide.
-Format settings do not depend on which encoding you use.
+Format settings do not depend on the encoding you use.

 |Setting|Default|Description|
 |-------|-------|-----------|